Original Effective Date: April 14, 2003

 Our Duties to You

-We are required by law to maintain the privacy of your Protected Health Information and to provide you with a copy of this Joint Notice.
+We are required by law to maintain the privacy of your Protected Health Information and to provide you with a copy of our legal duties and privacy practices with respect to your Protected Health Information in this Joint Notice.
+We will notify you in the event a Breach occurs affecting your Unsecured Protected Health Information.

 We are also required to abide by the terms of this Joint Notice.